mpaulgreen/redhat_aI_blog/README.md

 4. The adaptation is relatively narrow in scope
 5. You can achieve good results by updating just 0.1-1% of the model's parameters

+Use Full fine tuning of models to achieve higher quality, use more sophisticated hardware to ensure production grade model quality.

 ## Next Steps

 To continue your AI journey with Red Hat: